 In 2020 and during this year, face mask rules across the UK have changed and differed regularly.
 Rules in England have been relaxed for some time, whilst in Scotland, Wales and Northern Ireland, they have largely stayed in place.
-Now, England is reintroducing face masks in a number of indoor settings, including shops, shopping centres and on public transport.
+Now, England is reintroducing face masks in many indoor settings, including shops, shopping centres and on public transport.

 But what if that is difficult for you to do because of a disability or health condition?
 We explain the new rules around face masks, who is exempt from wearing one and how our face mask exemption card helps to ensure you don’t get fined.